ProJensen/Active-Directory-Proxmox/Lab02-Users-Groups-OUs/README.md

 ![User Password Setting](./screenshots/4_User_PW_Setting.png)

 ### Step 5: Add Users to Security Groups
-- Open the properties of a user account
+- Open the properties of a user account, or double-click the user account
 - Go to the **Member Of** tab
 - Add the user to the appropriate security group
 - Click **Apply** and **OK**